ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Log
- 1.2021-10-13 Attended class
+- 2021-10-13 Attended class
- 2.2021-10-20 Created own github account within two repositories 3.2021-10-27 Attended class
+- 2.2021-10-20 Created own github account within two repositories
+- 3.2021-10-27 Attended class
- 4.2021-10-27 Learned the VSC deeply
+- 4.2021-10-27 Learned the VSC deeply

 <br>

 ## TODO
-1.try to modifiy and beautify the index in the clean way 2.add a personal introduction and social media 3.create a linkedin account
+- try to modifiy and beautify the index in the clean way
+- add a personal introduction and social media
+- create a linkedin account
 ## by week 7
 - make screencast demonstrating the submission of this repository
 - go through this repository with students and clarify if needed